In my thirties, I discovered the joys of being a parent. And the pains. Looking back now, it feels like even those pains are beautiful.

 "What are you looking at?"
 Charles grumped at her.
 She looked away and hid her face behind her hair.
 Charles didn't notice though; he had more important things to do than care about a fake person's feelings.
 Like remember if I have great-grandkids.

 Charles sat back down with a huff and opened his contacts searching under his family until he found his eldest son's son's contact.

 Last contact: 2 years 5 months 3 days.

 Huh, I know I talked to him more recently than that, didn't I?
 Virtual Thanksgiving dinner?
-Charles reached up his finger to make the call, but paused before touching the icon.
+Charles reached up his finger to make the call but paused before touching the icon.
 Do I have the right kid?
 He is the oldest grandkid, but that doesn't mean much.
 It'll be embarrassing if it's not him.
 Eh, it's not like he's gonna pick up anyway.
-Young men always have more important things to do than talk to the grandparents.
+Young men always have more important things to do than talk to their grandparents.

 With a resigned sigh, he hit the icon and watched as it highlighted neon blue and faded several times before it offered a chance to leave a message.
 Charles declined.
-He might be embarrassed to ask about the potential great grandkids, but he would do it.
+He might be embarrassed to ask about the potential great-grandkids, but he would do it.
 What he wouldn't do is leave a video recording the question to be passed around for chuckles next Virtual Thanksgiving.

 With a hmmph, Charles went back to sit on the floor of the porch again and watched Tytha work.
 Since his distraction, she had somehow turned the trees to planks and was measuring and cutting them.
 Industrious young woman there.
 Just looking at her made him feel tired all over again.